-Monash City Council (hereby called Council) is committed to providing Best Value Procurement outcomes for the community.
-An important element in achieving this is through the responsible Procurement of goods, services and works.
-Best Value Procurement by Council maximises the benefit Council can deliver to the community through its service delivery and infrastructure provision.
-The Monash community should have confidence and trust that Council maintains the highest level of integrity in its Procurement processes.
+Monash City Council (hereby called Council) is committed to providing best value procurement outcomes for the community.
+An important element in achieving this is the responsible procurement of goods, services and works.
+Best value procurement by Council maximises the benefit delivered to the community through its services and infrastructure.
+The community should have confidence and trust that Council maintains the highest level of integrity in its procurement processes.

-When evaluating goods, services and works a balanced approach will be adopted by Council to give due consideration to multiple factors including but not limited to:
+When evaluating goods, services and works, Council will take a balanced approach and consider factors including but not limited to:

 - value for money;

-- benefit to the community; and
+- capability and experience; and

 - environmental, local & social sustainability.

-Value for money does not necessarily mean the cheapest price.
+Value for money is not necessarily the cheapest price.
 Goods, services and works procured by Council will be considered in the context of price and quality.
 Consideration will also be given to the life cycle cost including ongoing operating and disposal costs.